vnguyendon/gw-config-apis/bot/sequences/README.md

 ## Scenario

-We will build a sequence where, as a user:
+In this sequence, as a user:
-* The bot asks a question
+* The bot asksme a question (A little comfort?
-* The bot suggests answers as a set of commands
+* The bot suggests answers as a set of commands (Yes or No)
-* I choose one of the suggested commands
+* I pick Yes
-* The bot suggests relevant message categories
+* The bot suggests two message Intentions (Poems and positive thoughts)
-* I choose one of the message categorie
+* I choose one of those two Intentions
-* The bot displays a random message from the selected categorie
+* The bot displays a random message from the selected Intention

 ## Asking a question